Applepielord291/SortingPlayground/README.md

 **If you want to run the project through the Scripts instead:**

-    Install the Scripts folder
+    Install the zip of the repo

-    create a virtual environment
+    create a virtual environment IN THE SCRIPTS FOLDER

     Install pygame

     Install pygbag

-    To run it: Run the app.py file
+    To run it: Open IDE in the Scripts folder as the root, Run the app.py file

     If you want to make a build of it: Go into the terminal, and type in "pygbag Scripts"